Admitted First-Year FAQ

 Test Scores, Transcripts & Credit

-Your admission decision is contingent on successful completion of any courses in progress or that you planned to take prior to entry to UIUC as well as the accurate self-reporting of your test scores, courses, and grades.
+Your admission decision is contingent on successful completion of any courses in progress or that you planned to take prior to entry to Illinois as well as the accurate self-reporting of your test scores, courses, and grades.

 No, they don't need to be resent, but be sure to check your Admitted Checklist to confirm they are received.